 The Columnist is released on all major digital platforms from March 12th

-Here, there is an interesting duality that turns our protagonist into an anti-hero.
-Her hypocrisy emphasized by her belief in free speech and her murderous intent.
-However, the film’s absurd and satirical tone really helps to make sense of this controversy, not through simple answers, but by opening the audience’s eyes in raising questions.
+An interesting duality in Femke’s character turns our protagonist into an anti-hero.
+Her belief emphasises her hypocrisy in free speech and her murderous intent.
+However, the film’s absurd and satirical tone helps make sense of this controversy, not through simple answers but by opening the audience’s eyes.
 This is a smart move, as there is no doubt a more serious tone would have ended with an illogical plot and perplexed audience.

-The Columnist makes a strong point of paralleling the killings with online abuse on a metaphorical level.
+The Columnist makes a strong point of paralleling Femke’s killings with online abuse on a metaphorical level.
 Femke gets away with murder just as easily as the anonymous commenters and trolls get away with harassing their victims.
-By the end of the story, Femke decides to hunt down the trolls ring leader, Tarik.
-Their meeting resulting in a delightful twist on the story at play.
-And as she confronts Tarik, another interesting question arises; the anonymous verbal abusers who continuously offend people online often never go to the same lengths of harassment in real life.
-Femke going on a killing spree puts the online harassers in the place of the vulnerable victim.
-With this interesting – and unusual – take, van Aart manages to condemn cyberbullying by placing his audience in Femke’s shoes.
-Challenging us all in the dangerous morality that sits behind her actions.
+Femke’s killing spree puts online harassers in the place of the vulnerable victim.
+With this interesting – and unusual – take, van Aart manages to condemn cyberbullying by placing his audience in Femke’s shoes, challenging us all to explore the dangerous morality that sits behind her actions.

-Despite the success of the short, sharp runtime, there is also a weakness that never allows enough time for potentially interesting subplots to develop.
-One of these involves Femke’s teenage daughter Anna (Claire Porro) and an event on free-speech she is about to host at school.
-The parallel between Anna’s school project and Femke’s killing spree never fully explored or dissected.
-Another blink-and-you-miss it topic mentions paedophilic accusations made against Femke, referencing an article she had written about dating a 15-year-old boy when she was 19.
+Despite the success of the short, sharp runtime, there is a weakness, as The Columnist never allows enough time for potentially interesting subplots to develop.
+One of these involves Femke’s teenage daughter Anna (Claire Porro) and an event on free speech she is about to host at school.
+The parallel between Anna’s school project and Femke’s killing spree is never fully explored or dissected.
+Another blink-and-you-miss-it topic mentions paedophilic accusations made against Femke, referencing an article she had written about dating a 15-year-old boy when she was 19.
 Again, this is never to find a dedicated voice, only included to further fuel Femke’s hatred for her online abusers.